agateau/mup/README.md

 - PyQt4
 - yaml

-Optional, but you want at least one of those:
+Optional, but you want at least one:

 - markdown
 - docutils